lucyrunner/bitcoin-mining-erlang/README.md

-🚀 This means the program kept roughly **6 CPU cores busy simultaneously** throughout the run, which demonstrates real parallelism from the actor model, well above the 1.0 ratio that would signal almost no parallelism.
+🚀 This means the program kept roughly **6 CPU cores busy simultaneously** throughout the run, which demonstrates real parallelism from the actor

 ## 🏆 Best coin found